JakeH/lego-my-candy/README.md

 2. Scroll down to the **Release** section
 3. Download the file that ends with `ffmpeg-release-essentials.7z`
    1. if you don't have 7-Zip installed, download the one ending in `.zip` instead of `.7z`
-4. Create a file in this folder called `.bin`
+4. Create a folder in this project's root folder called `.bin`
 5. Extract the file `ffplay.exe` from the `ffmpeg-4.4-essentials_build/bin` folder, into the `.bin` folder